General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Outlook and Conclusions

 It is also unclear how quickly these innovations will permeate the average chemistry lab, where the adoption of new technology depends on more than just predictive prowess.
 And we also do not know yet how we should interface with those models for the greatest effectiveness.
 In addition, it is also unclear how far acceleration can take us, as nature imposes some natural speed limits: Some experiments simply take their time.

-Overall, this landscape suggests a future rich with opportunity.
+\paragraph{Looking Ahead} Overall, this landscape suggests a future rich with opportunity.
+And there are already some practical use cases for which we provide tutorials at \url{https://gpmbook.lamalab.org/tutorial-literature.html}.
 But realizing the potential impact of \glspl{gpm} demands clear-eyed caution: while it is now deceptively easy to spin up prototypes, transforming them into robust, reliable tools is a far more arduous task. \autocite{sculley2014machine} More crucial still is our need for rigorous measurement and feedback---whether in the construction of evaluation suites, the calibration of reward functions for reinforcement learning, or the design of sensible governance.
 No single discipline can shoulder this alone; chemists, policy experts, and computer scientists must broaden their ranks and collaborate.
-This is particularly since science has always benefited from embracing a diversity of approaches.
+This is particularly true since science has always benefited from embracing a diversity of approaches.
 While \gls{gpm}-powered approaches for science, such as \enquote{AI scientists}, hold promise, a myopic focus on \enquote{AI scientists} might lead to \enquote{scientific monocultures}.\autocite{Savitsky_2025} We hope this review lowers the barrier to entry to the background and applications of \glspl{gpm} in the chemical sciences, inviting a wider spectrum of contributors to adopt a systems-science mindset---and, in doing so, to help harness the best of what \glspl{gpm} can offer for tackling the chemical sciences’ most persistent and pressing challenges.